Type D long-stay visa

 you and your family in France

-This visa (residence permit) allows the holder to stay in France permanently with the ability to extend the residence permit while in France without the right to work in France, neither under an employment contract or as an entrepreneur.
+This visa (temporary residence permit) allows the holder to stay in France for the entire year and offers the option to extend the residence permit while in France.
+However, it does not grant the right to work, whether under an employment contract or as an entrepreneur.

-This type of residence permit is a great choice for financially secure pensioners wanting to spend time in France.
+This type of residence permit is an excellent choice for financially secure pensioners looking to spend time in France

 Book your consultation today